-The overview of SEND students is the responsibility of the SENDCo, Miss Harris, who will monitor, coordinate and evaluate provision for these students.
+The overview of SEND students is the responsibility of the Assistant Vice Principal, Mrs Turner and the SENDCo, Mrs Champion, who will monitor, coordinate and evaluate provision for these students.

-You can contact Miss Harris through main reception 01822 614231 or email j.harris@tavistockcollege.org
+You can contact Mrs Turner and Mrs Champion through main reception 01822 614231 or email r.turner@dmatschools.org.uk s.champion@dmatschools.org.uk

-Miss Harris will reply to you directly or forward your request to the appropriate member of her team.
+Mrs Turner and Mrs Champion will reply to you directly or forward your request to the appropriate member of their team.

-You can also contact the SEND Faculty Administrator Mrs Jerrett who oversees the SEND faculty calendar and organises visits and meetings.
+You can also contact the SEND Faculty Administrator Ms York who oversees the SEND faculty calendar and organises visits and meetings.